 Rio Grande Roundup: Story of Texas' Tropical Borderland (Mission, Texas: Border Kingdom, 1980).
 Florence J. Scott, Historical Heritage of the Lower Rio Grande (San Antonio: Naylor, 1937; rev. ed., Waco: Texian, 1966; rpt., Rio Grande City, Texas: La Retama Press, 1970).
 J. Lee and Lillian J. Stambaugh, The Lower Rio Grande Valley of Texas (San Antonio: Naylor, 1954).
 Valley By-Liners, Gift of the Rio (Mission, Texas: Border Kingdom Press, 1975).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Dick D. Heller, Jr., "ESCOBARES, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hle26), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Dick D. Heller, Jr., "Escobares, TX," accessed April 25, 2017, http://www.tshaonline.org/handbook/online/articles/hle26.

 Uploaded on June 12, 2010.
 Modified on October 14, 2014.
 Published by the Texas State Historical Association.